 Strategically place calls to action

 Ensure that a link to subscribe is featured prominently on your website.
 It could be a pop-up on the most visited page or placed in different sections of the website.
 Since CTAs draw people in and make them click, it’s vital to get them right.
-Use contrasting colors to draw attention to the CTA and make sure your copy is compelling and conveys why the user should subscribe to your email list.
+Use contrasting colours to draw attention to the CTA and make sure your copy is compelling and conveys why the user should subscribe to your email list.
 A business can also run A/B tests to see which colours and copy are converting better.

 Buffer doubled their email sign-ups in 30 days by adding eight more ways to capture email addresses.
 Instead of just using a slide-up box, they leveraged other methods like a HelloBar and a sidebar ad on their website to make it easy for prospects to subscribe.
 They also made it possible for users to subscribe on social media.